web-infra-dev/rspack/CONTRIBUTING.md

 4. `pnpm bump` (for stable release) or `pnpm version:snapshot` (for snapshot release)
 5. `pnpm release`

-### Useful Scripts

-We have written some useful scripts in `scripts` folder to help with some tedious things.

-NOTE: We should upload `node_modules` to git while developing scripts.

-##### update_swc_version.js

-This script will scan all of `cargo.toml` and replace dependency version with the corresponding version in https://github.com/swc-project/swc/tree/main

-This script can config with the following

-- `swc_version` - the swc version tag, we need update it when upgrade swc.
-- `swc_packages` - the regex to match dependency which is in swc repo

-WARNING: We have hacked `@iarna/toml/stringify.js` to make the output match our format while developing this script

-##### check_rust_dependency.js

-This script will print the duplicate dependencies in `cargo.toml` for all crates.

 # Debugging with VSCode

 1. Install `go install github.com/go-delve/delve/cmd/dlv@latest`